RnewGrab Deal : Flat 20% off on live classes - SCHEDULE CALL Rnew

 • Hundreds of plugins for the Jenkins tool are available

-• Can be easily set up and configured through a web interface
+• It can be easily set up and configured through a web interface

 5. Docker

-The Docker tool is used to ship, build and run distributed applications anywhere.
-The Docker tool is used to quickly work collaboratively and assemble apps from the components.
-The containers can be managed through an app as a cluster and single group and through these resources can be optimized and made highly available.
+The Docker tool ships, builds and runs distributed applications anywhere.
+The Docker tool quickly works collaboratively and assembles apps from the components.
+The containers can be managed through an app as a cluster and single group; these resources can be optimized and made highly available.
+Using the Docker commands cheat sheet, you can learn about the Docker commands that are most frequently used.

 Key Features: